-Spatial behaviour is described as a sequence of processes conveyed consciously and unconsciously in human life, and the consequences are related to variations or adjustments to locations.
+Spatial behaviour is described as a sequence conveyed consciously of processes and unconsciously in human life, and the consequences are related to variations or adjustments to locations.
 Mobility cannot be separated from the concept of accessibility and means of transportation and the infrastructure used (Golledge & Stimson, 1997).
 Education and income play a fundamental role inability of individuals to benefit the environment when they move (Clark et al., 2014).